tmala/dweetio2openhab/README.md

-# dweetio2openHAB listener
+# dweetio2openHAB
 Listens on a stream from dweet.io and publishes updates to items in openHAB.

 This example uses a DataConnector from Disruptive Technologies that feeds the dweets.
 The content of the dweet could be any JSON sent to dweet.io.
 THIS example gets the following JSON from dweet-stream.
 The content is what you are sending dweet.io named MY_DWEET_NAME

 ```
 {